EnviroDIY/USGS_NGWOS/NGWOS_AWS_MQTT/ReadMe.md

 # NGWOS AWS IoT Core and S3 Imagery

-This program transmits data from a Vega Puls 21, a Geolux camera, and onboard sensors from a Stonefly data logger to AWS IoT Core (for numeric data) and S3 (for images).
+This program transmits data from a VEGAPULS C 21, a Geolux camera, and onboard sensors from a Stonefly data logger to AWS IoT Core (for numeric data) and S3 (for images).
 This program uses an EnviroDIY LTE Bee based on a SIMCom SIM7080G LTE module.

 While this program is set for the above sensors, modem, and endpoints, the [ModularSensors library](https://github.com/EnviroDIY/ModularSensors/) this program is built on supports many more sensors, modems, and data endpoints.